 In 2007, the General Assembly amended the Insurance Article to provide policyholders a procedure for review when they believe their insurer has not acted in good faith.
-The provisions, codified in Section 27-1001 of the Insurance Article, 30 and accompanying regulations, 31 require a policyholder to file a complaint with the MIA, with supporting documentation, stating the facts underlying the allegation that the insurer failed to act in good faith.
+The provisions, codified in Section 27-1001 of the Insurance Article, and accompanying regulations, require a policyholder to file a complaint with the MIA, with supporting documentation, stating the facts underlying the allegation that the insurer failed to act in good faith.
 This procedure is only available to a policyholder.
 Injured third parties--e.g., a neighbor with damage to their home-may not file under Section 27-1001.
-32 MIA issued decisions in 51 consumer-generated complaints of lack of good faith on a homeowners insurance matter under Section 27-1001; the consumer prevailed in none (0) of those decisions in FY22.
-33
+The Division reviewed decisions in six (6) consumer-generated complaints of lack of good faith on a homeowners insurance matter under Section 27-1001.
+Five